-Serbia should aim for mining processing and not only exploration12.
-December 2019. / Mining
+Serbia should aim for mining processing and not only exploration, Mining

 Although Mr. Ndegva does not appear to be a colonial deputy, his rhetoric has a colonial tone, no matter how hard he tries to show how the World Bank is helping Serbia.
 Ndegva is encouraging Serbia to move away from exploration as soon as possible and enter into the mining operations (“Serbia can be a leading supplier of lithium and copper”), to develop a national vision for mining and for the Government to do all this in close association with private sector.